 A man’s arousal is caused by the presence of an attractive women, especially one who dresses or behaves in a way that is intended to attract male attention.
 A man is aroused by a sexual partner, their body, genitals and behaviour.
-Most men also stop masturbating before they become impotent with a lover.
-The turn-ons of a lover and the opportunity for penetrative sex, cause them to be aroused more than by imagining the same during masturbation alone.
+As they reach old age, men stop masturbating before they stop engaging in intercourse.
+The real-world turn-ons of a lover’s body and the pleasure of penetrative sex, cause men to experience much stronger arousal than they do by imagining the same situation during masturbation alone.

 It wasn’t until I actually got married that I realized that, day in day out, this man I was now committed to dating every single day of my life also wanted sex (nearly) every day of his life.
 (Joan Sewell 2010)